Charles Carrington (historian)

-Charles Edmund Carrington, MC (21 April 1897 – 21 June 1990) was a scholar, Professor of History at Cambridge University, Educational Secretary to Cambridge University Press and a historian specializing in the British Empire and Commonwealth, a Professor of Commonwealth Relations at the Royal Institute of International Affairs and the author of a number of books academic, learned and biographical.
+Charles Edmund Carrington, MC (21 April 1897 – 21 June 1990) was a scholar, Professor of History at Cambridge University, Educational Secretary to Cambridge University Press and a historian specializing in the British Empire and Commonwealth, a Professor of Commonwealth Relations at the Royal Institute of International Affairs (Chatham House) and the author of a number of books academic, learned and biographical.
 He was a decorated volunteer British Army officer, in World War I and again in World War II.

-Personal life
+Early life

-Carrington was born in West Bromwich, then part of Staffordshire, England.
-He moved to New Zealand with his family where his father C. W. Carrington became Dean of Christchurch.
-His son married 1.
-Cecil Grace MacGregor 1932 (dissolved in 1954) 2.
-Maysie Cuthbert Robertson 1955.
+Carrington was born in West Bromwich, then part of Staffordshire, England, in 1897.
+He moved to New Zealand with his family, where his father C. W. Carrington, became Dean of Christchurch.

-He is remembered on the Imperial War Museums' We remember Charles Edward Carrington site.

-Education

-He was educated at Christ's College, New Zealand and Christ Church, Oxford (BA 1921; MA 1929).
+He was educated at Christ's College, New Zealand and Christ Church, Oxford, graduating BA in 1921, promoted by seniority to MA in 1929.

+His older brother Philip Carrington became a Church of England priest and was later Bishop of Quebec and Metropolitan of Canada.

 First World War

-When the First World War broke out in August 1914 Carrington was in England preparing for university entrance examinations and enlisted in the British Army's Royal Warwickshire Regiment, although he was under age.
-In February 1915 an uncle obtained for him a commission as a second lieutenant into the 9th (Service) Battalion, York and Lancaster Regiment, a Kitchener's Army unit, part of the 70th Brigade of the 23rd Division, where his job was to train his platoon.
+When the First World War broke out in August 1914, Carrington was in England preparing for his university entrance examinations and enlisted in the British Army's Royal Warwickshire Regiment, although he was under age.
+In February 1915, an uncle obtained for him a commission as a second lieutenant into the 9th (Service) Battalion, the York and Lancaster Regiment, a Kitchener's Army unit, part of the 70th Brigade of the 23rd Division, where his job was to train his platoon.
 In August 1915 he was deemed too young to join the battalion in France.

-Carrington desperately wanted to fight after spending more than a year training in England.
+Carrington desperately wanted to fight, after spending more than a year training in England.
 He managed to obtain a transfer to the 1/5th Battalion, Royal Warwickshire Regiment, a Territorial Force battalion assigned to the 143rd (1/1st Warwickshire) Brigade of the 48th (South Midland) Division, and sailed to France in December.
 He spent six months in the trenches in a relatively quiet sector of the Western Front at Gommecourt before being transferred to the Battle of the Somme in July 1916.

 He was promoted to Captain 1917.
 He was awarded the Military Cross.